sourcegraph/language-server-protocol/extension-workspace-references.md

 #### Workspace References Request

 The workspace references request is sent from the client to the server to export project-wide references to dependencies.
-That is, the response strictly returns references in the project to symbols defined in dependencies.
+That is, the response only returns references in the project to symbols defined in dependencies.

 _Request_
 * method: 'workspace/xreferences'